 Life hits us sometimes with a cycle of suffering.
 Something goes wrong, or little things pile up, and circumstances seem to come at us in waves.
+We experience pain, we suffer loss or hardship, life is just hard.
 The road gets rocky and it’s all we can do to just hang in there.
 In Romans, Paul says that God offers another cycle we can ride:

 “Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ, through whom we have gained access by faith into this grace in which we now stand.
 And we boast in the hope of the glory of God.
 Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
 And hope does not put us to shame, because God’s love has been poured out into our hearts through the Holy Spirit, who has been given to us.”
 (Romans 5:1-5, NIV)

 Often when bad things happen, there is a cycle that goes like this: First, question WHY has this happened?
 WHY ME?
 Then DOUBT that God has your best interests at heart.
-Shake your fist at God, and conclude He’s not interested.
+Shake your fist at God, or ask Him to fix your circumstances and conclude He’s not interested.
 Then decide that this faith stuff is useless.
 Move on in bitter cynicism… it’s a cycle of pessimistic pain, isn’t it?
 When we respond to tragedy from an earthly point of view, it’s understandable that people end up bitter or even hopeless with nothing to live for.

-Our suffering in this present world, when appropriated by faith, bears fruit that remains, and Paul (certainly no stranger to suffering) offers a broader view.
+Our suffering in this present world, when appropriated by faith and reshaped by perspective, bears fruit that remains, and Paul (certainly no stranger to suffering) offers a broader view.
 IF we can hope in the glory of God, then adverse circumstances produce perseverance; perseverance produces character; and character begets hope.
 God validates that hope with love, a cycle of productive pain that allows for character building instead of cynicism.
 It’s a much better cycle than the other one, don’t you think?

 Sometimes life will knock you down.
 You’ll find yourself retreating,